-BALT preserves productive agricultural land with a successful farmland conservation program and promotes local farming with through the Buy Fresh Buy Local regional marketing campaign.
-BALT has been instrumental in reforming County zoning to support a sustainable economic future for Contra Costa farmers.
+BALT was established in 2002 to preserve Contra Costa's productive agricultural land and work with farmers and the community to create a vibrant local agricultural economy.
+BALT has permanently protected nine farms and has been instrumental in reforming County zoning to support a sustainable economic future for Contra Costa farmers.
 Together with local government and other community-based organizations, BALT is creating food connections between Brentwood farmers and their urban neighbors.

-Help make a difference, support our work.
+Help make a difference, join us!.

 Board of Directors

-Tom Bloomfield, Vice-Chairman.
+Tom Bloomfield, Chairman.
 A founding Board member of BALT, Tom is a third generation East Contra Costa farmer.
-He also serves on the County Agricultural Advisory Task Force and the Contra Costa Resource Conservation District Board of Directors.
-Tom farms over 200 acres of wine grapes, 400 acres of alfalfa, and 10 acres of cherries.
+He also serves on the Harvest Time Board, the Contra Costa Resource Conservation District Board and the Contra Costa Food Systems Alliance.
+Tom farms over 200 acres of wine grapes, 400 acres of alfalfa, and 30 acres of cherries.

-Patrick Johnston, Director.
+Patrick Johnston, Stewardship Director.
 Patrick is the managing partner at Dwelley Farms, an 800-acre diversified fruit and vegetable farm in Brentwood.
 Patrick manages Dwelley Farm’s expansion into organic production.